State of compliance

 An entry-exit transmission tariff methodology allowing for the setting of individual tariffs for all entries to and exits from the system is implemented for both entry-exit zones in Serbia.

 In practice, neither Srbijagas nor Yugorosgaz Transport have ever performed capacity allocation according to the respective adopted codes.
 Srbijagas banned the allocation of its capacities at the interconnection point Horgos with Hungary, without a relevant explanation.
-As this is the only entry interconnection point to Serbia, it directly forecloses the development of the market.
-The transmission system operators do not abide by the codes, which contributes to the foreclosure of the gas market in Serbia and breaches the acquis (Case ECS 13/17).
+As this is the only entry interconnection point to Serbia, and directly forecloses the development of the market, it represents a severe breach of the gas acquis and thus an infringement procedure initiated in 2018 materialised into a reason request before the Ministerial Council in December 2019 (Case ECS 13/17).

-The existing intergovernmental agreement (IGA) signed between Serbia and Russia in 2012 on the supply of natural gas to Serbia, which is implemented via a contract between Gazprom, Srbijagas and Yugorosgaz valid until 2021, includes a destination clause, which constitutes a restriction of the territory to which the gas may be sold.
-The Presidents of Serbia and Russia agreed in December 2017 to exclude the destination clause from the agreement.
-The Government of Serbia submitted such an amendment to the Serbian Parliament this spring.
+The existing intergovernmental agreement signed between Serbia and Russia in 2012 on the supply of natural gas to Serbia, which is implemented via a contract between Gazprom, Srbijagas and Yugorosgaz valid until 2021, included a destination clause.
+Following efforts by the Secretariat, the Serbian Parliament approved the deletion of the destination clause on 27 September 2018, thus removing a barrier to energy competition and trade in the region.

 On the wholesale level, bilateral contracts are concluded among suppliers and between suppliers and a producer.
 Additionally, purchase contracts between public suppliers and the supplier of public suppliers, Srbijagas, are still in place.
-Big customers must purchase gas on the market at unregulated prices, representing 85,4% of the gas quantities available.
+Big customers must purchase gas on the market at unregulated prices, representing more than 85% of available gas quantities.

 The balancing rules defined by the network code of Srbijagas are compliant with Regulation (EC) 715/2009.
 Imbalances are determined on a daily basis, with imbalance charges calculated based on the monthly neutral gas price approved by the regulatory authority.
 Serbia is one balancing zone, which in theory means that the users of the system of Yugorosgaz Transport fall under the balancing provisions of the Srbijagas network code.
 In practical terms, the balancing rules are not applied.

-In retail gas supply, Srbijagas is also the dominant market player, accounting for some 87% of total natural gas sales in 2017.
+In retail gas supply, Srbijagas is also the dominant market player, accounting for some 87% of total natural gas sales in 2018.
 The second biggest supplier had only 3% of the retail market share.
-In total, 66 suppliers are licensed for retail among which 33 are the suppliers with public service obligations.
+Overall, 66 suppliers are licensed for retail among which 33 are suppliers with public service obligations.

 The Energy Law and the Law on Customer Protection transpose customer protection provisions from the Third Energy Package.
-AERS monitors, in particular, the right of customers to have their consumption data at their disposal, the quality of supply and complaint handling.
 The Government’s Decree on the Protection of Vulnerable Customers defines vulnerable customers, who receive a discount on gas supply for which suppliers are compensated from the state budget.
 Customers can apply for compensation for either electricity or gas bills.
 However, the number of such requests in the gas sector is several orders of magnitude smaller than of those in the electricity sector.